Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 I’ve found great deals on parts by shopping smart.
 Auto parts stores often have sales and loyalty programs.
 I saved 20% on brake pads by signing up for email alerts.

 For bigger jobs, I visit salvage yards.
-I replaced a side mirror for $25 instead of $150 new.
+I replaced a side mirror for $25 instead of $150.
 It takes some hunting, but the savings are worth it.

 Don’t forget to ask friends and family if they have spare parts.
 I’ve swapped items with my car-savvy neighbor, saving us both money.